Speed limits in the United States by jurisdiction: Speed limits

-Rural freeways, such as parts of I-5, I-8, I-10, I-15, I-40, I-205, I-215, I-505, I-580, US 101 and SR 99, have 70 mph speed limits.
+Rural freeways, such as parts of I-5, I-8, I-10, I-15, I-40, I-205, I-215, I-505, I-580, CA 14, CA 58, and CA 99 have 70 mph speed limits.
 The highest speed limit on I-80 is 65 mph because it passes almost exclusively through urban and mountainous areas.
 However, the speed limit on the San Francisco–Oakland Bay Bridge and in San Francisco is only 50 mph.
 In downtown Los Angeles, the maximum speed limit is 55 mph.
 This includes the entire length of the Pasadena Freeway between Pasadena and downtown Los Angeles, and portions of the Hollywood, Santa Ana, Santa Monica, and Harbor Freeways.
 The default limit on two-lane roads is 55 mph.
 Some two-lane roads can be 60 mph for some locations in California.
 However, Caltrans or a local agency can post a speed of up to 65 mph after an engineering study.

 There is a 55 mph speed limit for trucks with at least 3 axles and all vehicles while towing.

 In California, the maximum speed in school zones is 15 or 25 mph, but may only be in effect when children are present within that school zone.